Trevor Daniel (American football): Houston Texans

 Daniel was signed by the Houston Texans as an undrafted free agent in 2018.
-Daniel won the punting job in 2018, beating out 18-year NFL veteran Shane Lechler.
-He made his NFL debut in the Texans' season opener against the New England Patriots.
-He had six punts for 230 net yards in the 27–20 loss.
-In the 2018 season, he had 74 punts for 3,237 net yards for a 43.74 average.
+He won the punting job in 2018, beating out 18-year NFL veteran Shane Lechler.
+Daniel made his NFL debut in the Texans' season opener against the New England Patriots, punting six times for 230 net yards in the 27–20 loss.
+In the 2018 season, Daniel had 74 punts for 3,237 net yards for a 43.74 average.

 On September 17, 2019, Daniel was waived by the Texans.

 Denver Broncos

 On December 31, 2019, Daniel signed a reserve/future contract with the Denver Broncos.
 He was waived on April 23, 2020.

 Tennessee Titans

 On November 7, 2020, Daniel was signed to the Tennessee Titans practice squad.
-He was elevated to the active roster on November 12 for the team's week 10 game against the Indianapolis Colts, and reverted to the practice squad after the game.
-He was promoted to the active roster on November 19.
-Daniel was waived by the Titans on November 24, 2020, and re-signed to the practice squad two days later.
-He was placed on the practice squad/COVID-19 list by the team on December 8, 2020, and restored to the practice squad on December 19.
+He was elevated to the active roster five days later for the team's Week 10 matchup against the Indianapolis Colts and was reverted to the practice squad after the game.
+Daniel was promoted to the active roster on November 19.
+He was waived by the Titans on November 24, but was re-signed to the practice squad two days later.
+Daniel was placed on the practice squad/COVID-19 list by the team on December 8, but was restored to the practice squad on December 19.
 His practice squad contract with the team expired after the season on January 18, 2021.